pmuens/awesome-serverless/README.md

 - [Models for event-driven programming](https://serverless.com/blog/cornelia-davis-models-event-driven-programming-emit-2017/) - How programmers should (re)-think when dealing with event-driven systems.
 - [The state of serverless multi-cloud](https://serverless.com/blog/state-of-serverless-multi-cloud/) - Overview of the current status-quo about serverless computing in a multi-cloud context.
 - [Announcing Serverless workshops](https://serverless.com/blog/announcing-serverless-workshops/) - Announcement blog post about the [Serverless Workshops](https://serverless.com/workshops/) program.
+- [The serverless guide to AWS re:Invent 2017](https://serverless.com/blog/serverless-guide-aws-reinvent-2017/) - Post about all things serverless at AWS re:invent 2017.

 ## Screencasts